 Related post: 7 Warning Signs You’re Doing Too Much as a Mom (and how to stop)

-I’m always lamenting how I never have time to read anymore.
-I can be seen walking past my bookcase in the living room with an outstretched arm, whispering, “somedaaaay“.
+When I thought about how many things I used to enjoy that I’ve slowly “lacked time” for, it was pretty sad.
+Like how I’m always lamenting that I never have time to read anymore.
+You might even catch me from time to time, walking past my bookcase in the living room with an outstretched arm, whispering, “somedaaaay“.

 But I wonder how much of that is because my attention span has been retrained to last no longer than the length of a text message or a sound byte on Facebook?

 And it’s not just reading.
 I’m seriously wondering how much I’ve missed out on in life, in general, after being hooked to an electronic gadget a good chunk of my waking hours over the last 10+ years.

 I probably could have gotten a doctorate degree, taught my children a second language or at least figured out how to set the clock in my van, if it wasn’t for smart phones eating away my precious time.